DES-Lab/AALpy/README.md

 # get input alphabet of the automaton
 alphabet = random_dfa.get_input_alphabet()

+# loaded or randomly generated automata are considered as BLACK-BOX that is queried
+# learning algorithm has no knowledge about its structure
 # create a SUL instance for the automaton/system under learning
 sul = DfaSUL(random_dfa)